-- 1. Enter the file menu by either selecting File:ViewFiles file in the setup menu or by pressing the front panel HDD key.
-By default the current record folder is opened. - 2.
-To move up the hierarchy scroll up to the top of the menu to " $\setminus ...$ ". - 3.
-Press enter or the Rotary Switch button to go up one menu level. - 4.
-From the root menu, selecting \.. opens the media select screen. - 5.
-Continuing up the file hierarchy the media menu is viewable.
+- Enter the file menu by either selecting FILE:VIEWFILES file in the setup menu or by pressing the front panel HDD key.
+By default the folder where the last recorded file or played file is located with be the folder first opened.
+The 744T knows this file name by reading a .txt file written to each time the unit records or plays audio. - To move up the hierarchy scroll up to the top of the menu to " $\setminus ...$ ". - 3.
+Press enter or push the Rotary Switch to go up one menu level. - From the root menu, selecting \.. opens the media select screen. - Continuing up the file hierarchy the media menu is viewable.
 Select either internal hard drive or CF (if installed) and drill down through the directories of that medium to the file required.

-Larger files take added time to show details; this is normal.
+Larger files and files from Compact Flash take added time to show details; this is normal.